uabrc/uabrc.github.io/docs/data_management/lts/lts_faq.md

 ## When Should I Review Who Has Access?

 Regularly review user account access to projects and LTS spaces to ensure everyone's safety.
-For more information on Lab PIs and users' responsibilities, please visit [users responsibilities](../../account_management/cheaha_account.md/#users-responsibilities).
+For more information on Lab PIs and users' responsibilities, please visit [users' responsibilities](../../account_management/cheaha_account.md/#users-responsibilities).